Continuing Medical Education

 - Design and participate in oncology clinical trials, with a better understanding of endpoints and accrual goals

 It is the policy of the AACR that the information presented at AACR CME activities will be unbiased and based on scientific evidence.
 To help participants make judgments about the presence of bias, AACR will provide information that Scientific Program Committee members and speakers have disclosed about financial relationships they have with commercial entities that produce or market products or services related to the content of this CME activity.
-This disclosure information will be made available in the Program/Proceedings of this workshop.
+This disclosure information is available here.

 QUESTIONS ABOUT CME?